ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/nginx_tune/kernel_comp_lib.md

 ##  Kernel configuration

-Keep in mind that the profile of requests made by clients will be different from use case to use case.
+The profile of requests made by clients will differ based on the use case.
 This means there is no one size fits all set of tuning parameters for Nginx.
-Use the information below as general guidance on tuning Nginx.
+Use the information below as general guidance to tune Nginx.

 ### Linux Network Stack